mehdiAyari/spring-boot-antlr-example/readme.md

    This will start the Spring Boot application and create the PostgreSQL database schema using Liquibase.

 2. **Database Initialization**:
    The `insert_data.sql` file is used to populate the `person` table with initial data.
-It will be executed automatically by the Spring Boot application as part of the database initialization process.

 ### 3. Testing Requests